 I firmly believe that every tea drinker should own at least one glass teapot.
-They’re elegant, perfect for brewing loose leaf tea, and aren’t as difficult to clean as most people think – almost all of the teapots on my list can go in the dishwasher.
-Unlike plastic tea brewers, they retain their sparkling clear colours and don’t leach microplastics into your beverages.
+They’re elegant, perfect for brewing loose leaf tea, and aren’t as difficult to clean as most people think – almost all of the best glass teapots in the UK on my list can go in the dishwasher.
+Unlike plastic tea brewers, they retain their sparkling clear colours and don’t leach microplastics into your loose leaf tea beverages.

 There are glass teapots across the internet and some look decidedly sturdier than others.
 So, I have compiled a list of glass teapots from reputable tea brands to ensure that the pot you buy will stand the test of time.